-We are regulated by the Care Quality Commission in England, the Care and Social Services Inspectorate in Wales and the Homes and Communities Agency, and comply with the standards they expect.
+We are regulated by the Care Quality Commission in England, the Care Inspectorate in Wales and the Regulator of Social Housing, and comply with the standards they expect.

 You can find the CQC rating of each of our regulated offices on the web page for that property – use the Find Local Services button at the top of the page.

 We are also accredited by the Contractors Health and Safety Assessment Scheme (CHAS), which means our health and safety standards have been externally assessed.

 Our liability insurance is with Zurich Municipal and our Policy Number is XAO-272040-0623; our MOJ Portal ID is C00108.

 Beyond these requirements, we have also developed our own quality standards and benchmarks.

 These are monitored by our quality and compliance team, our better practice team and our performance improvement team, who work with our operational staff.

 We employ experts by experience who have learning disabilities.
 They work in our quality and compliance team and carry out nationwide quality audits, following the Reach II standards.

 We were one of the first social care organisations to appoint an independent safeguarding chair, to ensure the highest level of scrutiny of our standards.